lens-protocol/lens-sdk/README.md

 ### Publishing <!-- omit in toc -->

 1. Create a new release branch using the `release/X.Y.Z` naming convention.
-2. Bumps up version number and updates the changelog.
+2. Bump up version number and updates the changelog.

    ```bash
    pnpm changeset version
    ```

-3. Commit the changes using `chore: bumps up version number` as the commit message.
+3. Commit the changes using `chore: bump up version number` as the commit message.
 4. Push the changes to the remote repository.
 5. Open a pull request to the `main` branch.
 6. Wait for all checks to pass and for the pull request to be approved.